AOSC-Archive/aosc-wiki/developers/aosc-os-package-styling-manual.md

 | Architectural considerations | Recommended | While it is convenient to write build scripts adapted to the `amd64` port, it is important to note that AOSC OS builds packages for more than five other architectures using the same scripts. |
 | Comments | Recommended | Good scripts tend to be well commented.
 However, comments can be replaced with progression report clauses, see "Progression report". |

-As many packagers tend to reference or copy build scripts from Arch Linux, please reference the [AOSC OS-Arch Rosetta Stone](#) for a comprehensive guide on translating PKGBUILD (Arch Linux) into Autobuild3 manifests (AOSC OS).
+As many packagers tend to reference or copy build scripts from Arch Linux, please reference the [TODO: AOSC OS-Arch Rosetta Stone](#) for a comprehensive guide on translating PKGBUILD (Arch Linux) into Autobuild3 manifests (AOSC OS).

 # Package Structure